Safe Security Tips

 Do not leave your phone or purse in trolleys when you’re out shopping.

 Don’t respond to unsolicited emails that request personal information such as your debit or credit card numbers, pin numbers or passwords.

 Do not give out personal information on the phone, through the mail or over the Internet unless you have initiated the contact or know with whom you are dealing.

-- Protect your pin# and passwords: do not share them with
+Protect your pin# and passwords: do not share them with anyone.

-- Choose passwords that cannot be easily guessed by others and do not write them down and carry on your person.
+Choose passwords that others cannot easily guess; do not write them down and carry on your person.

-- Open a ‘new private browser window’ if you’re not using your
+Open a ‘new private browser window’ if you’re not using your personal computer.

-- Review your bank account often, maximum 30 days.
+Review your bank account often, a maximum of 30 days.

-Please note that if you do not question a transaction on your account within 30 days, the Bank of Nova Scotia views that as you are in agreement with the status of your account as being accurate.
+Please note that if you do not question a transaction on your account within 30 days, the Bank of Nova Scotia views that as you agree with your account's status as being accurate.